ethancrall/ethancrall/README.md

 </div>

-## 🎓 About Me
+## About Me

-Computer Science student at the **University of Tennessee** specializing in systems programming and SDK development.
-Currently working as an SDK Development Intern at **Firestorm**, where I architect cross-platform solutions that bridge high-level interfaces with low-level system infrastructure.
+I am a recently graduate of the **University of Tennessee**'s Class of 2026, and I am currently working as a Junior Software Engineer at **Firestorm**, where I work on the Embedded Linux team.

-- 🔭 Currently working on: Java wrappers for MAVLink protocol libraries using JNI and C FFI
+- 🔭 Currently working on: embedded systems on UAVs.
-- 🌱 Learning: Advanced systems programming patterns and cross-platform architecture
+- 🌱 Learning: Advanced systems programming and cross-platform architecture
 - 💼 Experience: SDK Development @ Firestorm | Software Engineering @ ReliaQuest
 - 🎯 Interests: Defense/aeronautics, advanced manufacturing, automotive, enterprise software
 - 📫 Reach me: ethancrall@gmail.com